Tryout Information2023-2024 First week of Sports by Season

 All athletes are required to have a current ImPact test and they are required every two (2) years.
 Generally speaking, freshmen, juniors, anyone new to sports or Timberland, and transfers will need to take an ImPact test.
 For the Fall season, they will be scheduled in June and July.
 ImPact Tests will be scheduled prior to the beginning of each season (Fall, Winter & Spring) for athletes who need them.
 Click here for the current schedule of ImPact tests.

 New physicals are required every two years per MSHSAA guidelines and must be done on this form.
 All physicals are valid for a period of two years from the date of issue.
-For example, date of physical 3/15/2020, physical will expire on 3/15/2022.
+For example, the physical date is 3/15/2022.
+The physical will expire on 3/15/2024.
 Once you turn in your physical to the Activities office or upload a PDF copy of your MSHSAA Physical packet to your Family Athletic registration account, then you do not need to get another physical for a new season of sports during the same school year.
 Make sure to schedule physicals well in advance of the Final Clearance cut-off date for the season you are trying out for.

 Bring the MSHSAA Physical packet to the Activities office (#527) as soon as you've completed your physical.
-Our office is open 12 months (office hours are limited during the summer, so please email or call ahead before coming).
-We DO NOT accept faxed copies of physicals from the doctor's office.
-You must bring your MSHSAA Physical packet in person to the activities office or upload a PDF file to your family athletic registration account.
-Please do not leave your MSHSAA physical packet in the main office.
+Our office is open for 12 months .
+You must bring your MSHSAA Physical packet in person to the activities office, or if I am not in the Activities office, feel free to bring it to the main office, or upload a PDF file to your family athletic registration account.

 PAY ALL FINES

 Pay all outstanding fines by the first day of tryouts.
-Fines are available to view in parent portal.
+Fines are available to view on the parent portal.
 Library fines can be paid in the library.
-All other fines can be paid in the main office with the Financial Secretary, Mrs. Weicht.
+All other fines can be paid in the main office by the Financial Secretary, Mrs. Weicht.

-Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities office to get their final clearance.
+Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities or Main Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities Office to get their final clearance.
 The system does not automatically generate this.
-Your Family Athletic Registration Account will say "Pending" once you register & won't change status or send an an automatic email for final clearance.
-Students must come to the Activities Office (UNLESS INSTRUCTED OTHERWISE) to get their final clearance by the cut off date; clearances will not be issued after the cut off date or on the first day of tryouts/practices.
-Students must give the final clearance to their coach in order to participate.
+Your Family Athletic Registration Account will say "Pending" once you register & won't change status or send an automatic email for final clearance.
 If the student does not have a final clearance to give the coach on the first day of tryouts/practices, they may not participate.